 Which Tests Can Detect Tramadol?

-A urine test will detect tramadol one to four hours after you take your last dose.
+- Urine Tests: A urine test will detect Tramadol one to four hours after you take your last dose.

-Tests of hair are the most reliable.
-Tramadol can be detected for four to six months, but according to one study, a hair test detected tramadol seven months after the last use.
+- Hair Tests: Tests of hair are the most reliable.
+Tramadol can be detected for four to six months, but according to one study, a hair test detected Tramadol seven months after the last use.

-In order for a saliva test to detect tramadol, the person would have to have ingested the drug before 48 hours have passed since the last dose was taken.
+- Saliva Tests: In order for a saliva test to detect Tramadol, the person would have to have ingested the drug before 48 hours have passed since the last dose was taken.

-Blood tests will detect tramadol if the person used the substance 12 to 24 hours before.
+- Blood Tests: Blood tests will detect Tramadol if the person used the substance 12 to 24 hours before.

 Do People Misuse Tramadol?